SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 - `urlCredential` moved to `SDWebImageDownloaderConfig.urlCredential`
 - `username` moved to `SDWebImageDownloaderConfig.username`
 - `password` moved to `SDWebImageDownloaderConfig.password`
-- `initWithSessionConfiguration:` removed, use `initWithConfig:]` with session configuration instead
+- `initWithSessionConfiguration:` removed, use `initWithConfig:` with session configuration instead
-- `createNewSessionWithConfiguration:` removed, use `initWithConfig:]` with new session configuration instead.
+- `createNewSessionWithConfiguration:` removed, use `initWithConfig:` with new session configuration instead.
 To modify shared downloader configuration, provide custom `SDWebImageDownloaderConfig.defaultDownloaderConfig` before it created.
 - `headersFilter` removed, use `requestModifier` instead
-- `cancel:` removed, use `SDWebImageDownloadToken cancel` instead
+- `cancel:` removed, use `-[SDWebImageDownloadToken cancel]` instead
 - `shouldDecompressImages` removed.
 Use `SDWebImageDownloaderAvoidDecodeImage` in downloader options instead
 - use `SDWebImageLoaderProgressBlock` instead of `SDWebImageDownloaderProgressBlock`
 - use `SDWebImageLoaderCompletedBlock` instead of `SDWebImageDownloaderCompletedBlock`